coruus/sphlib/src/README.txt

 Makefiles and a build shell script.
 The shell script, named "build.sh", is for Unix-like systems.

-sphlib does not feature a "proper" compilation and configuration systems such as those customarily found in open-source libraries for Unix systems.
+sphlib does not feature a "proper" compilation and configuration system such as those customarily found in open-source libraries for Unix systems.
 This may be corrected in a future version.
 Right now, I am not utterly convinced that the autoconf-generated scripts are the "way to